humberto-ortiz/megaprobe-lab/content/roberto-carlos.md

 ## Week 23 - 27/Sep/2019
 + I presented the paper "Deep Learning to Analyze RNA-Seq Gene Expression Data".
 + I started working in the DECEP, apperently I'm suppose to build an attendace app that works with qr codes. :cry:
 + I finally have a proyect!
-Replicate the paper that I presented and try to do a better job.
+Use the databases that were used in the paper that I presented and use the clinical data to train a DNN to be able to classify distant metastasis cancers.  <--- Bad explanation :smile:

+## Week 30 - 4/Oct/2019
++ This week has been a hastle, I'm overwhelmed by my job and school work plus the lab work.
+So I decided to catch up with all of my school work and then focus on work-work and lab-work at the same time.
+So my priority is school-work this week.
++ I generated a self-signed SSL certificate for my app's page. :smile: